Follicular B helper T cells: Classes of T_{FH} cells

 T_{FH} cells formed early in the nascent stages of a germinal center reaction are formally called pre-T_{FH} cells.
 They are uniquely found predominantly at the border of the T cell zone that merges with the B cell follicles and germinal centers.
 Pre-T_{FH} cells are functionally very similar to other T_{FH} cells in facilitating germinal center B cell reactions; however, they are also capable of driving follicular B cell development adjacent to and outside of germinal centers to produce quickly responsive but non-durable plasma cell–driven antibody responses (known as the extrafollicular response).

 Those T_{FH} cells specifically residing within a mature germinal center are sometimes referred to as GC T_{FH} cells (for germinal center T_{FH} cells) to distinguish them from pre-T_{FH} cells.
 There is also a minor sub-class within this population of GC Tfh cells that express the gene Foxp3, encoding for a transcription factor.
 This small discrete sub-population of cells, called T_{FR} cells (for T Follicular Regulatory cells), is important in helping to control and limit the magnitude of normal germinal center responses such that they avoid the potential to produce abnormally mutated or self-reactive autoimmune-associated antibodies.
 Therefore, T_{FR} cells are a uniquely inhibitory influence during a germinal center reaction.

-While T_{FH} cells are found primarily in the secondary lymphoid organs, a small proportion circulate in the blood and are termed "peripheral" T follicular helper cells (pT_{FH}).
-These cells can be identified by their expression of IL-21 upon stimulation.
+While T_{FH} cells are found primarily in the secondary lymphoid organs, a small portion circulate in the blood and are termed peripheral T helper cells (T_{PH}).
+These cells share traits with T_{FH} cells such as secretion of IL-21 upon stimulation.
+However, they do not possess the chemokine receptor CXCR5 to the same degree as T_{PH} cells.
+This is because they express low levels of the T_{FH}-defining transcription factor Bcl-6.
+Lack of Bcl-6 means that other transcription factors are expressed at higher levels, leading to heightened expression of chemokines associated with movement into the tissues rather than remaining in a secondary lymphoid organ.
+In accordance with their presence in the tissue their effector function is limited to memory B cells unlike T_{FH} cells which can help both naïve and memory B cells.
+T_{PH} typically express similar levels of Inducible T cell co-stimulator (ICOS) compared to T_{FH} cells.
+ICOS is a member of the CD28/B7 superfamily and provides essential co-stimulatory signals to activated T cells.
+T_{PH} cells appear to contribute to early life immunity as well as during acute viral infection however they play a major role in chronic inflammation and autoimmune disorders such as Rheumatoid Arthritis (RA) and Systemic Lupus Erythematosus (SLE).